 Melchor Hall is a faculty member in Fielding Graduate University’s School of Leadership Studies, where she teaches social science courses and supervises doctoral research.
 As a Visiting Scholar at Brandeis University’s Women’s Studies Research Center, she works at the intersection of art and activism.
 Through the Student-Scholar Partnership Program, Melchor and her Brandeis undergraduate partner created a series of events engaging “Black Bodies, white Spaces: Exploring Race, Gender, Art & Activism at the Margins.”
-As part of SisterMentors, Melchor joined with other women of color scholars sharing working drafts and supporting one another as they completed their doctoral dissertations.
-After participating in Spelman College’s summer institute on “Decolonizing Knowledge/Democratizing Knowledge,” and now is leading work among her Fielding Graduate University colleagues on “Decolonizing the Curriculum.”
+Previously she was an associate at the Five College Women’s Studies Research Center on the campus of Mount Holyoke College.
+She recently participated in Spelman College’s summer institute on “Decolonizing Knowledge/Democratizing Knowledge,” and now is leading work among her Fielding Graduate University colleagues on “Decolonizing the Curriculum.”
 She sees this work of moving beyond limited (white) school desegregation to the acceptance of alternatives in the white academy as a critical part of her scholarly-activist work.

 Ricardo Levins Morales describes himself as a “healer and trickster organizer disguised as an artist.”
 He was born into the anti-colonial movement in his native Puerto Rico and was drawn into activism in Chicago when his family moved there in 1967.
 He left high school early and worked in various industries, and over time began to use his art as part of his activism.
 This activism has included support work for the Black Panthers and Young Lords to participating in or acting in solidarity with farmers, environmental, labor, racial justice and peace movements.
 Increasingly he has come to see his art and organizing practices as means to address individual, collective, and historical trauma.
 He co-leads workshops on trauma and resilience for organizers as well as trainings on creative organizing, social justice strategy and sustainable activism, and mentors and supports young activists.
 His art has won numerous awards but the greatest affirmation is the uses to which it has been put by grassroots movements and communities.
 To learn more about Ricardo’s work, view his art at http://www.rlmartstudio.com/, and watch his short video entitled, “2nd Grade Liberation Program.”